piolows/libft/README.md

 ### Part 3 - Bonus functions

 These functions introduce us to creating structures and linked lists.
 A struct is provided by the subject file which we must add to our header file.
-This struct simply contains a void pointer holding whatever content we choose to store in it, and a pointer to another struct of the same kind, in order to create a linked list.
+This struct simply contains a void pointer holding whatever content we choose to store in it, and a pointer to a "next" struct of the same kind, in order to create a linked list.

 **ft_lstnew()**